JasdeepB/JasdeepB/README.md

 -->
 ## 🎓 I'm a recent Computer Science & Software Engineering graduate from the University of Washington.

-## Many of my public facing project repositories are not shown, please request access
+## Many of my public projects are inside private repositories.
+If you'd like to see them please request access

 ### During these last couple of months of remote work and lockdowns I've been...
 <ul>